-Living in the times of omni-channel retail, seamless shopping experience and innumerable alternatives available to the customers, a test professional has a very collaborative role to play and be a part of the bigger picture when working on an ecommerce platform.
+Living in the times of omnichannel retail, seamless shopping experience and innumerable alternatives available to the customers, a test professional has a very collaborative role to play and be a part of the bigger picture when working on an e-commerce platform.

 The retail industry is moving fast towards integrating different sales channels giving the customers a common view irrespective of where they choose to shop.
-The customer’s very first bad experience on an ecommerce website can make them abandon an application/website forever.
+The customer’s very first bad experience on an e-commerce website can make them abandon an application/website forever.
 A second chance is a rare thing and success/failure directly impacts the brand image and revenues.

-- User Experience – This is the most important aspect of an ecommerce platform and it constitutes much more than the look & feel, colors, text, logos etc. Think of the bottlenecks that can lead a customer to abandon the basket midway, analyse and identify if there are any scenarios that might take the customer to a dead end where they wouldn’t know what to do next.
+- User Experience – This is the most important aspect of an e-commerce platform and it constitutes much more than the look & feel, colors, text, logos etc. Think of the bottlenecks that can lead a customer to abandon the basket midway, analyze and identify if there are any scenarios that might take the customer to a dead end where they wouldn’t know what to do next.
 Are the error messages appropriate and convey the meaning clearly?
 Are there any unnecessary distractions in the checkout steps that may take the customer away from completing the checkout?
 The earlier a QA identifies a tricky scenario, lower is the cost, time & complexity of implementing a change.

 - Inventory & Stock – A customer should ideally have one view of the inventory irrespective of where they shop.
 In this area, for a QA it is worth concentrating on – Is the customer encouraged to use an alternative channel when a product is not available in the customer’s preferred medium?
 Is there any benefit offered to a customer for them to choose a channel of less preference for a product that isn’t stocked in the channel of their first preference?
 These benefits may include enabling a promotion or discount applicable only on the channel that has available stock.

 Any job can get monotonous when it lacks creativity.
 As a tester, you sometimes get interesting opportunities to participate in something that lies a little outside one’s domain.
-In ecommerce testing, grab that opportunity and add value to the product that is under test.
+In e-commerce testing, grab that opportunity and add value to the product that is under test.
 Move from quality control to quality assurance.
 Fit into the bigger picture.
 Until the next post, enjoy testing!